vietnguyenhcmut/core-components-vietng/README.md

       - This component generate effects for any element or node.
 It's also integrated inside my **Card**. <br />
       - This component is inherited from MUI's animation components <br />
     c) **Layout**
       - This component generate a skeleton for entire website layout.
-It contain 4 child: Sidebar, Header, Main, and Footer.
+It contains 4 child: Sidebar, Header, Main, and Footer.
       - Each of child has props, receives children element or node to render.
 Styles are also adjusted.

 3. Next, you can read my setup example in **initial** folder.
 I defined all routes, and attached logo, branch name.